laurence-trippen/Java-Properties-Generator/README.md

 }
 ```

 To use and manage the configuration class, you must instantiate a ConfigManager.
-The ConfigManager class is a generic class that requires the configuration class as a parameter
-In addition the constructor of the ConfigMananger class needs the class type
-of the desired configuration class.
+The ConfigManager class is a generic class that requires the configuration class as a parameter.
+Also the constructor of the ConfigMananger class needs the class type of the desired configuration class.

-After the creation of an ConfigManager object you need to call the
-*generateConfig()* method to generate the Java properties file in
+After the creation of the "ConfigManager"- object, you need to invoke the *generateConfig()* method to generate the Java properties file in the filesystem.
-the filesystem.

 After this you can load the properties file in the represtional object
-which we defined as Configuraion class in this example.
+which we defined as Configuration class in this example.

 With the represtional object you can manipulate the data with getters and setter.
-Last but not least, you can also save the data using the *save()* method
-of the ConfigManager. ;-)
+Now you can save the data using the *save()* method of the ConfigManager.

 ## The Test class
 ```java